alexk99/the_router/bras/pppoe_bras_howto_eng.md

 ### 4.3.1.
 KNI interfaces

-a KNI interface must be created for each router's VIF that will be used to communicate with other routers via dynamic routing protocols supported by Quagga/FRR.
-Example of such interface is the v3 interface.
+A KNI interface must be created for each router's VIF that will be used to communicate with other routers via dynamic routing protocols supported by Quagga/FRR.
+An example of such interface is the v3 interface.
 The router receives a default route from the BGP peer established via the v3 kni interface.

-You should up KNI interfaces and configure their MAC addresses after the_router has started.
+You should up KNI interfaces after the_router has started.
-MAC address of a kni interface should be equal to the mac address of the router's interface (VIF) coupled with a kni interface.
-MAC address of a VIF can be found out from the 'rcli sh vif' command output.

-Example of a bash script that up a kni interface and configure it's MAC address:
+Example of a bash script that sets up a kni interface:

 	#!/bin/bash
-	ip link set up address 00:1B:21:3C:69:44 dev rkni_v3
+	ip link set up dev r_v3

 ### 4.3.2.
 Starting FRR